rylee12/Job-Finder/README.md

 **How to Use**
 LinkedIn Job Scraper:
-- To search for a certain job, replace the search_url with the url you want to search.
+- To find information for a job, input the job and parameters into linkedin.com/jobs and then copy the url and place it in the search_url variable.
 - To modify which pages are searched, replace the values in the range() function.
 - To run LinkedIn Job Scraper, open up the terminal, go to the file's location, and then type "python linkedin.py" to run the linkedin job scraper.